A Guide on SaaS Application Development – 2023 Edition

 - Corporate and other users ‘rent’ a SaaS and pay subscriptions for as long as they want and as much as they want.
 However, a licensed software is a user’s intangible asset.
 It is usually purchased on an upfront fee.

 - Because there are no limitations on the storage size, a SaaS can be as comprehensive in magnitude and functionality as demanded by the user experience.
-This isn’t the case with other software and apps because considerations of the device memory.
+This isn’t the case with other software and apps because of device memory considerations.

-Here are top SaaS product examples to give you some inspiration on SaaS-based app development, monetizing strategies and choosing pricing structures.
+Here are top SaaS product examples to inspire you on SaaS-based app development, monetizing strategies, and choosing pricing structures.

 |SaaS Example||Category||Active Users||Revenue Model|

 |HubSpot||Marketing automation||135,000+||Premium with free demo and learning resources|

 |Google Workspace||Business productivity||Freemium with multiple packages for small to big businesses|

 |Slack||Corporate communication||10+ million DAU||Freemium|